Licensing Guides

 The examination is administered by Kirkwood Community College with testing locations all over the state.
 Click this link to learn more about registration, exam fees, testing centers, the reference material for each exam, and rescheduling your appointment.
 A score of 75% or above is required to pass each exam, and all exams are open book.

 The Master HVAC Refrigeration with Gas exam is made up of 100 questions.
-You are given five hours to complete it.
+You are given four hours to complete it.
 The subjects covered include:

 HVAC Terms, Principles, Administration